AddankiVeerababu/AddankiVeerababu.github.io/README.md

-# 🔠 Wordle-Inspired Word Guessing Game
+# 🔠 Building Wordle game

 This is a fun, interactive browser-based word game inspired by the popular game **Wordle**.
 The player must guess a randomly selected 5-letter English word in six tries or less.
 After each guess, the letters are marked with colors to indicate how close the guess was to the target word.